 In New York, families and friends of victims gathered at the site where hijacked planes hit the twin towers of the World Trade Center.

 In what has become a tradition, the names of the victims were read.

 "Jon Leslie Albert, David D. Alger, Jacquelyn Delaine Aldridge Fredrick, Edward Allegretto, Ernest Alikakos, Joseph Ryan Allen, Eric Allen, Richard L. Allen, Richard Dennis Allen and my son, our son, Port Authority police officer Christopher Charles Amoroso.
 Chris, keep your watchful eye and steady hand on your wife, beautiful daughter Sophia, your brothers, sisters, grandmas, nieces, nephews, family and friends and of course your mama and I. We all love you and miss you very much."

 In Washington, U.S. President Barack Obama and other dignitaries observed a moment of silence at the time the first hijacked jetliner crashed in New York.

-The president is also attending a ceremony at the Pentagon for family members of the more than 100 people killed when a jetliner struck the U.S. military headquarters.
+The president later took part in a ceremony at the Pentagon for family members of the more than 100 people killed when a jetliner struck the U.S. military headquarters.